Yaquina Head Light Part 2

-"I don't know anything, sir, you were brought in with several others.
+"I don't know anything, sir.
+You were brought in with several others.
 Those people in Newport just went mad and attacked those hobos.
-It makes no sense to me, I mean, people died.
-Is having them people leave worth all that?" she shook her head disapprovingly.
-"Oh, there is a note on your tray there, some guy named Kent came to see you.
+It makes no sense to me.
+I mean, people died.
+Is having those people leave worth all that?" she shook her head disapprovingly.
+"Oh, there is a note on your tray there.
+Someone named Kent came to see you.
 He left it." she waved her hand toward the tray beside Sam's bed.
-The doctor came over then and began looking in Sam's eye, poking and prodding him.
-He pushed on Sam's side and a flash of pain shot through his body.
+The doctor came over then and began looking in Sam's eyes, poking and prodding him.
+He pushed on Sam's side, and a flash of pain shot through his body.

 "I, ah, fell, on a log, a broken branch got me."

-"Well, it looks like its infected.
-The skin around it won't heal, it has a foul odor too.
-Your gonna need to keep it clean and change the bandages regularly, you think you can handle that?" he said pulling up a clipboard and writing something on it.
+"Well, it looks like it's infected.
+The skin around it won't heal.
+It has a foul odor too.
+You're going to need to keep it clean and change the bandages regularly.
+You think you can handle that?" the doctor said, pulling up a clipboard and writing something on it.

 "Yeah."
 Sam winced.